LamakerOfficial/help-center/_posts/falix/general/2021-09-20-getting-coins.md

 1. Make sure that your Falix account is linked with your discord account, you can do so [here](https://client.falixnodes.net/profile/settings).
 2. Download the app from the [Play Store](https://play.google.com/store/apps/details?id=net.falixnodes.falixcoins).
-3. Copy your discord ID, follow [this](https://support.discord.com/hc/en-us/articles/206346498) guide to learn how.
+3. Copy your Discord user ID, follow [this](https://support.discord.com/hc/en-us/articles/206346498) guide to learn how.
-4. Open the app and insert your discord ID into the field given.
+4. Open the app and insert your discord user ID into the given field.
 5. Click on "Watch ads".

 > Note: any kinds of scripts, macros, and auto clickers are strictly not allowed.